-To define the semiclassical versions of the norms, we replace the Sobolev part of the norm with a semiclassical Sobolev norm and replace the $\dom '$ part of the norm with the $\domh'$ norm.
+The semiclassical versions of these norms are defined by replacing the Sobolev part of the norm with a semiclassical Sobolev norm and replacing the $\dom'$ part of the norm with the $\domh'$ norm.